-Do you have more than £1000 to spend?
-Want to know what is the best mountain bike under £2000?
+Do you have more than £1,000 to spend?
+Want to know what is the best mountain bike under £2,000?
 Answer: decent parts, good geometry, rewarding handling.

-We’ve got a theory at mbr that the category of the best mountain bike under £2000 is where it’s at these days.
-The reason is simple: the frames on mountain bikes under £2000/$2800 are often identical to the more expensive flagship models.
+We’ve got a theory at mbr that the sweet spot for value is around the £2,000 mark.
+Spend loads more and the law of diminishing returns kicks in and you’re paying for marginal gains.
+Much less and there will be compromises to be made, usually in terms of the specification and durability.
+Not only that, once you reach this sort of price point, the frames on mountain bikes are often identical to those found on more expensive flagship models.
 Frame geometry and suspension play the biggest part in differentiating machines, so if these are dialled then everything else should fall into place.

-Unlike the huge gains from going from the best mountain bikes under £500 up to the best under £1000, spending more than £2000 and sure you’ll gain small benefits in weight but you’re unlikely to find huge leaps in overall performance.
+Unlike the huge gains from going from the best mountain bikes under £500 up to the best under £1,000, spending more than £2,000 and sure you’ll gain small benefits in weight but you’re unlikely to find huge leaps in overall performance.
 These sub-£2k pound-for-pound performers that are hard to beat and are arguably the best mountain bike value options bar none.

 ‘View Deal’ links

-You will notice that beneath each product summary of these mountain bikes under £2000/$2800 is a ‘View Deal’ link.
+You will notice that beneath each product summary of these mountain bikes under £2,000/$2800 is a ‘View Deal’ link.
 If you click on one of these links then mbr may receive a small amount of money from the retailer should you go to purchase the product from them.
 Don’t worry, this does not affect the amount you pay.

-Best mountain bike under £2000: hardtails
+Best mountain bike under $2,800/£2,000: hardtails

-We’ve picked our favourites, some of which are £2000/$2800 on the nose and the rest will leave you with enough change for a helmet, knee pads or even a dropper seat post.
+We’ve picked our favourites, some of which are £2,000/$2800 on the nose and the rest will leave you with enough change for a helmet, knee pads or even a dropper seat post.

 High tech hardtail masterwork